ssbm-oro/racetime-obs/README.md

 3) Install the correct python requirements with `python -m pip install -r requirements.txt`

 4) Start OBS and create a Text Source to use as a timer.
-You can customize the font and style as much as you please
+You can customize the font and style as much as you please.
+Note that if you enable Podium Colors, whatever color you choose for your text source will get overwritten.

 5) From the OBS menu, select `Tools` -> `Scripts`.
 Click the Python Settings tab, and click the Browse button.
 Navigate to and select the folder where you installed Python.